* English only

-Participants choose one of the following options: June 30 - July 2, July 3-5 OR July 6-8
+Participants chose one of the following options: June 30 - July 2, July 3-5 OR July 6-8

-We start small.
-On three separate occasions, three groups of 8 young people immerse themselves in LABIOMISTA.
+We started small.
+On three separate occasions, three groups of 8 young people immersed themselves in LABIOMISTA.
 To think and dream about the meaning of movement.
 In the freedom of art, in the encounter with the other.

-For three days you work in LaMouseion's three knowledge boxes and sleep on the artist's farm.
-Expect three days of dialogue, discovery and imagination, new insights, reflections and impressions.
-You come together as a group to claim your own identity.
+For three days they worked in LaMouseion's three knowledge boxes and slept on the artist's farm.
+Three days of dialogue, discovery and imagination, new insights, reflections and impressions.
+They came together as a group to claim their own identity.
 Whatever that may be.
-The results can be stored in drawings, theatre, text or video and will be presented to a transdisciplinary team of renowned artists and scientists.
+The results were stored in drawings, text, images and video and were be presented to a transdisciplinary team of renowned artists and scientists.

 Cross fertilisation (transdisciplinary team)